Ege-Sumer/Code-Tries/README.md

 # Python Codes for Beginners
 > I have some good and some basic code modules
 + Have a try
+> Please report broken links or inaccurate information in any of the modules
 > If you have anything to ask
 + Dont hesitate to ask me